oladebo/databricks-lakeflow-end-end-declarative-data-pipeline/README.md

 🔄 Pipeline Flow
-Raw data is ingested into Bronze tables
+- Raw data is ingested into Bronze tables
-Bronze data is cleaned and transformed into Silver tables Silver data is aggregated into Gold tables
+- Bronze data is cleaned and transformed into Silver tables
+- Silver data is aggregated into Gold tables
-Gold tables are consumed by BI tools (Power BI, Tableau)
+- Gold tables are consumed by BI tools (Power BI, Tableau)

 🧪 Data Quality & Expectations
-Schema enforcement
+- Schema enforcement
-Null checks
+- Null checks
-Duplicate removal
+- Duplicate removal
-Business rule validations
+- Business rule validations

 📊 Use Case

 This pipeline can be applied to:

-Retail analytics
+- Retail analytics
-Sales performance tracking
+- ales performance tracking
-Customer behavior analysis
+- Customer behavior analysis
-Financial reporting
+- Financial reporting

 🛠️ Setup Instructions
-Create a Databricks workspace
+- Create a Databricks workspace
-Enable Delta Live Tables
+- Enable Delta Live Tables
-Upload project files to workspace
+- Upload project files to workspace
-Configure pipeline settings
+- Configure pipeline settings
-Run the pipeline
+- Run the pipeline

 ▶️ How to Run
-Create a new DLT pipeline in Databricks
+- Create a new DLT pipeline in Databricks
-Select the notebook/script
+- Select the notebook/script
-Configure cluster and storage
+- Configure cluster and storage
-Click "Start"
+- Click "Start"

 📈 Future Enhancements
-Add CI/CD integration
+- Add CI/CD integration
-Implement real-time streaming sources
+- Implement real-time streaming sources
-Add monitoring and alerting
+- Add monitoring and alerting
-Integrate with external data sources
+- Integrate with external data sources

 👤 Author